dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 <details>
    <summary>Create ConfigMap</summary>

+If using a network that requires decryption certificate, Grafana server MUST to be configure with the required certificate.
+To do this, follow the steps below, otherwise skip to `Create Value file`

-Create a Config file named `grafana-configmap.yaml` The file should look like:
+* Create a Config file named `grafana-configmap.yaml` The file should look like:

 ```yaml
 # grafana-configmap.yaml